County Lines

 If you have any suspicions regarding drug taking or the potential for county lines you should contact the police on 101 (or 999 if you feel someone is in imminent danger) and follow your safeguarding children procedures.

-Definition of County Lines
+Definition of county lines

 “County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs using dedicated mobile phone lines or other form of “deal line”.
 This activity can happen locally as well as across the UK – no specified distance of travel is required.
 Children and vulnerable adults are exploited to move, store and sell drugs and money.
 Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.”